pokealarm/pokealarm/docs/miscellaneous/webhook-standard.md

 ## Egg example

-Take note that the type for egg is `raid` because it is collected from the same webhook event from RocketMap as raids are.
+Take note that the type for egg is `raid` because it is collected from the same webhook event from the scanners as raids are.

 ```json
 {